shiibaryu/nettlp_mnic/README.md

 This "nettlp_mnic" is a software network interface card that have modern nic features <br>
 such as multiqueues and interrupt moderation on NetTLP.<br>
 This software nic can communicate to a virtual/physical machine.<br>
-You can see details about this from the link bellow. https://docs.google.com/presentation/d/1i-49l7w5SLngX0xvS7p9kQvkL_D9TBdTf2Kvr5gU2S8/edit#slide=id.p
+You can see details about this from the link bellow. <br>
+https://docs.google.com/presentation/d/1i-49l7w5SLngX0xvS7p9kQvkL_D9TBdTf2Kvr5gU2S8/edit#slide=id.p

 ## Archtecture